 - you need it to get more bursary or scholarship from your university or college

 - you have children or an adult who depends on you financially

-This is because the income threshold for bursaries and Dependants’ Grants can be lower than other types of student finance.
+This is because the household income threshold for bursaries and Dependants’ Grants can be lower than other types of student finance.
 You should check with your university or college before asking us for a current year income assessment.

-Keeping their income up to date
+Keeping their household income estimates up to date

-Once they’ve applied, we’ll ask your parents or partner to provide updated estimates of their income throughout the year.
+Once they’ve applied, we’ll ask your parents or partner to provide updated estimates of their household income throughout the year.
 If there are changes to this, your student finance payments could change too.

 When they provide their estimates, your payments might go up, but they might also go down.
 If your student finance changes in any way we’ll send you a new entitlement letter with the updated amount.

 We’ll send your parents or partner a form and ask them to send us evidence of their actual household income for the tax year 2020-21.